Stream Answers to a UI¶

 is_finalas a synchronisation point is fine inside aGenerateturn but misleading forCannedResponse— you will get one chunk withis_final = true.
 Always also bindTurnCompletefor "turn is really done". - Threading.

 OnAnswerTextin Unity and Unreal is dispatched on the main/game thread; you can touch UI widgets directly.
 In C++, theSendTextcallback fires on the client library's reader thread — marshal to your UI thread explicitly.
-Python is non-streaming and single-threaded at the call site. - Accumulating bytes, not chars.
+In Python,set_on_answer_textfires on the reader thread whilesend_messageblocks the calling thread; marshal to your UI thread as needed. - Accumulating bytes, not chars.
 For multi-byte scripts,

 concatenate the